pQbas/pqbas.github.io/README.md

 #### Development and implementation of a Multifunctional Automated Machine for the Sowing of Seeds of Different Sizes in multi-cell trays and Pealing of Seedlings according to the quality of Growth in Nurseries of the La Libertad Region-Peru (_March 2023 - December 2023_)

-Summary:
-The study presents an innovative solution for automated grading of artichoke seedlings, a pivotal step in the transplantation workflow.
+This project presents an innovative solution for automated grading of artichoke seedlings, a pivotal step in the transplantation workflow.

 - Acquisition of seedling images from vertical and horizontal viewpoints using depth cameras.
 - Segmentation of these images to extract morphological attributes: width, height, and leaf area.